RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ### Optimization 1: Do not allocate a Vector when tokenizing (43.1 s → 6.45 s, –85% improvement)

-Let's use [cargo flamegraph](https://github.com/brendangregg/FlameGraph) to visualize the stack of the current solution to know what we can start optimizing.
+Let's use [cargo flamegraph](https://github.com/brendangregg/FlameGraph) to visualize the call stack of the current solution and identify areas for optimization.

 `cargo flamegraph --dev --bin parser`